jehoons/sbie_optdrug2/results/table_s1/README.md

 First, extract ccle drugs from ccle dataset, and then curate chembl_id from chembl database site.

-*2. Infer implicit targets based on compound similarity*
+*2. Infer alternative targets based on compound similarity*

+We are using CCLE to validate network models.
+Thus, we need to infer alternative targets of CCLE compounds.